angelip2303/fossil-lang/docs/src/syntax-and-semantics.md

 true
 ```

+## The unit type

+Unit is a type that has only one value, the unit value `()`.
+This is used when functions do not return a useful value, representing the absence of a value.

 ## Comments

 As it could be seen in the snippet above, comments are denoted by the `//` symbol.